 For media inquiries, please contact Cynthia Meyer at CMeyer@COchamber.com.

 DENVER – The Colorado Chamber of Commerce today submitted comments to the U.S. Environmental Protection Agency’s (EPA) in support of its revised definition of “Waters of the U.S.” (WoTUS) in the Clean Water Act.
 The Colorado Chamber previously opposed the original 2015 WoTUS rule, arguing that it inappropriately expanded the authority of the federal government without consideration for existing water protections already in place by the state.
+Protecting water supplies is a priority as it reaches the entire population, utilizing water treatment systems with products that can be found on websites such as Hillwater.com is a need that will keep on benefiting the environment.

-Leah Curtsinger, director of federal policy for the Colorado Chamber, commended the EPA for creating a substantially more straightforward definition for all stakeholders, and also offered feedback for how to further improve upon the new rule.
+Leah Curtsinger, director of federal policy for the Colorado Chamber, commended the EPA for creating a substantially more straightforward definition for all stakeholders, and also offered feedback on how to further improve upon the new rule.

-“For businesses, farmers and ranchers, for those investing in our roads and building homes, and for our state’s energy developers and manufacturers, we applaud the proposed definition’s intent to simplify WoTUS,” Curtsinger said.
+“For businesses, farmers, and ranchers, for those investing in our roads and building homes, and for our state’s energy developers and manufacturers, we applaud the proposed definition’s intent to simplify WoTUS,” Curtsinger said.
 “We support the agencies’ goal of ensuring an average person can comprehend the rule’s intent and limits, without having to devote much-needed resources to expensive legal counsel, engineers, or duplicative permits and studies for every project undertaken.
 Our members often share that every dollar going toward regulation compliance is a dollar not spent on employees, research, product development, maintenance or equipment.”

 “In Colorado, we value our innovative business spirit, stewardship of the land and our ability to turn ideas into benefits for the economy and our state – in short, we are proud to live and work here.
 It is with this understanding that we say the newly-proposed WoTUS definitions provide a path to remove unnecessary and duplicative permitting delays, costs, and roadblocks for manufacturers of all sizes and in virtually all sectors of the nation’s economy, not just for Colorado,” Curtsinger continued.
 “Additionally, the removal of ‘other waters’ and ‘significant nexus’ definitions went a long way toward removing and repairing the legal ambiguity and costs of the 2015 rule.”